 The Kalanchoe Genus

-Kalanchoe Adams. is the correct and accepted scientific name for this genus of flowering plants in the Crassulaceae Family.
+Kalanchoe Adams. is the accepted scientific name for this genus of flowering plants in the plant family Crassulaceae.
 The genus was named and described by Michel Adanson in Familles des Plantes in 1763.

-The Plants of the World Online website lists 155 accepted species and two infraspecific names (as of 2-1-21 when I last updated this page).
+As of 11-18-21 when this page was last updated, The Plants of the World Online by Kew lists 157 species in the Kalanchoe genus.
 It is a member of the plant family Crassulaceae with 36 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.